Ørsted Design System - Oxygen

 The Impact of Oxygen

 The introduction of Oxygen had a profound impact on Ørsted’s design and development processes.
 Designers were able to significantly reduce the time spent on repetitive tasks, thanks to ready-made components that could be easily customized.
 Developers benefited from the same consistency, as they could access these components directly from Ørsted’s JFrog Artifactory, ensuring seamless integration between design and development.
+Today, Oxygen is deployed and actively used by more than 50 teams across the organization.

 Starting a new project became much faster, with typography, colors, and other assets readily accessible from the system.
 This speed and consistency resulted in cost savings and a more cohesive user experience.